purnima2202/markdown-portfolio/_includes/04-lists.md

 # Add the list of my favourite things
-  -long walk on beach
+  🌴long walk on beach
-  -disco dance
+  🤎disco dance
-  -open source
+  🙂open source